 2. INCREASE INCOME

-Correct your withholding.
-If you over-withhold, you are giving the government a free loan of your money.
+Correct your tax withholding.
+If you over-withhold, you get a big refund but are giving the government a free loan of your money.
 If you under-withhold, you are giving yourself a large tax bill at the end of the year.
 Try to get it just right.
 Tax debt is the worst.
 Getting withholding right puts more money in your pocket.

-A final piece of friendly, if not legal, advice – after all, you’re not my client – not yet anyway.
+Beware of false experts.
+A final piece of friendly (if not formally legal), advice – after all, you’re not my client – not yet anyway.
 If you want to read further and get advice from other experts, at least trust my personal opinion about this.
-Avoid Suzy Ormand and Robert Kiyasaki and Donald Trump.
-Avoid all the experts who appear on public television – many of them are on television only because they purchased the airtime to do their lectures - which are really infomercials.
+Avoid Suzy Ormand and Robert Kiyasaki - avoid all the experts who appear on PBS or other public television – many of them are on television only because they purchased the airtime to do their lectures - which are really marketing infomercials.
 I have very little respect for some of these so-called experts.
-I believe their main goal is not to help you, but rather to sell their books.
+I believe their main goal is not to help you, but rather to sell their books or products.
 I’m not selling a book.
-I’ve heard the most terrible advice come out of these people’s mouths.
+I’ve heard the most inaccurate advice come out of these people’s mouths.
 My colleagues agree with me that Suzy doesn’t understand bankruptcy.
 I've heard that Kiyasaki made his money by selling nylon wallets and selling books through Amway, not in real estate.
-Not all of Trump's projects make money; sometimes he doesn't own things even though they are called Trump - he licenses his name a lot, and Trump Entertainment is having major financial troubles - again.
-The bad economy and strategies to deal with it change constantly, sometimes week by week.
+Strategies to deal with a bad economy change constantly, sometimes week by week.
 What works one week may not work the next - so NO ONE is a true expert anymore.
 If they say they are, run for the hills.

 Never forget – if it SOUNDS too good to be true, it IS too good to be true.
 Period.